Vraier/wembed/README.md

 ## Installing the Python module

-On most Linux systems we provide prebuild binaries and you should be able to install WEmbed via  pip.
+On most Linux systems we provide prebuild binaries, and you should be able to install WEmbed via pip.
 We recommend creating a new virtual environment before installing WEmbed.
 ```
 python -m venv .venv
 source .venv/bin/activate
 pip install wembed
 ```
-If your Linux system is not supported or you are on Windows or Mac, pip will try to build WEmbed from source.
+If your Linux system is not supported, or you are on Windows/Mac, pip will try to build WEmbed from source.
 In this case you have to make sure, that you install all necessary dependencies.